OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Fix**: Change the Excel files content so that it is compliant with the breaking changes.

 ## Side Effects

+### Introduced in Platform Server 11.14.0

+#### Identity Service

+1\. <a id="se1114-1"></a>

+**Issue**: The login for IT apps (apps that use Service Center as their user provider) no longer uses the traditional login screen from the app itself.
+Instead, it uses a centralized login screen.
+This only affects applications that use the **User_GetUnifiedLoginUrl** action to validate if there is an external login URL.
+The centralized login screen shows the app name that you can provide in the **ToolName** of the **User_GetUnifiedLoginUrl** optional parameter.

+**Runtime**: Traditional web, Reactive web, Mobile

+**Rationale**: This change provides a consistent login experience throughout the different applications that use Service Center as their user provider.

+**Workaround**: None.

 ### Introduced in Platform Server Sep.2018